-Auto Camp is a design-forward, upscale glamping resort offering Airstream suites, luxurious canvas tents, and accessible X suites, or tiny homes.
-Cape Cod is the company’s first East Coast resort destination, joining locations in Sonoma and outside Yosemite National Park, with properties in Joshua Tree, Zion, and the Catskill Mountains in New York opening soon.
+Auto Camp is a design-forward, upscale glamping resort offering Airstream suites, luxurious canvas tents, and cabins/tiny homes.
+Cape Cod was the company’s first East Coast resort destination, joining locations in Sonoma and outside Yosemite National Park, with properties in Joshua Tree, Zion, and now the Catskill Mountains in New York.

 About Auto Camp Cape Cod